yannvanhalewyn/yannvanhalewyn/README.md

 ## Boyscout

+Visualize path finding algorithms 🧭 https://yannvanhalewyn.github.io/boyscout

-For a simple and quick demo of what my work can look like, there's Boyscout, a pathfinding visualizer.
-[Boyscout Visualizer](https://yannvanhalewyn.github.io/boyscout/).
-(It's meant for a laptop screen, not optimized for mobile)
+For a simple and quick demo of what my work can look like, try out Boyscout, a pathfinding visualizer.
+It's meant for a laptop screen, not optimized for mobile

 Tap the Boyscout logo for a neat surprise and a taste of my creativity and attention to detail!